david-fong/okiidoku/writings/old-ideas/old-ideas.md

 - refactor template expansions and tweak config header to co-locate same-order expansions while also giving a somewhat convenient way to control what library features to include?
 Or look into a way to get linker to automatically do this.
   - started the refactor and then decided to see if there was perf improvement when compiling for only one order.
 No improvement was observed.
 Refactoring effort abandoned for added complexity.
 If there is other merit found in the future, the work is stashed in the `collate-so-symbols` branch.

-- I noticed that the exported symbols of the dynamic library weren't getting grouped by order; I though this could be a bad thing for code locality.
-  - Tried out [this](https://stackoverflow.com/questions/6886567/how-does-gcc-decide-what-order-to-output-assembly-functions-in).
-Made a BIST function that calls all the things and see if it will cause monomorphic functions to get grouped together.
-See if exporting the BIST is required for the ordering to be done.
-  - It didn't work.
-Tried making the dynamic library static and it still didn't work.
-I think I should stop worrying about it (don't micro-optimize things that won't have noticeable effect).

 ### Generator